-The MRC LID board comprises academic and administrative staff from both institutions, and an MRC Student Representative from each institution.
+The MRC LID board comprises academic and administrative staff from both institutions.
+MRC LID Student Representatives from each institution are invited to contribute to and provide feedback for the Board.
 Full details of MRC LID Board membership is on the MRC LID website.